 My pen stilled for the first time during our hour-long discussion when Vichael Silavwe, Chief IMCI (Integrated Management of Child Illness) Officer of Zambia's Ministry of Health, responded to my inquiry about what inspired him to go into this work.
 He surprised me when he leaned forward and said quietly, “There is something that comes to mind.”

 Recalling his days as a doctor, he went on to tell the story of one mother who rushed to the clinic to get treatment for her sick child.
 The child died before Vichael even had a chance to examine him, and the distraught mother fell at his feet, clenching his legs and begging him to bring her child back to life.
 I could only react with silence to so vivid and heart-breaking an image.
 Vichael said he still thinks about that day.
 “I felt the pain of losing a child,” he says, “and I want to prevent others from feeling that pain.”

 Today, thanks to simple education of tried-and-true methods, alongside new technologies, fewer mothers endure the pain of that loss.
 I learned from his mother that Immanuel was named for a famous Zambian soccer player.
-He was born 4 months ago on the day that the Zambia soccer team won the Africa Cup of Nations, a proud moment for the country.
+He was born four months before the Zambia soccer team won the Africa Cup of Nations, a proud moment for the country.
 Catherine says she dreams her child will one day be a famous soccer player, too, and I'm so glad she didn't have to give up on that dream today.
 I also hope Immanuel achieves many victories in his life that will make his mother proud, whether it's on or off the soccer field.